venemr/personal_blog/src/pages/2020-09-16-post-four/index.md

 What is Politics?
 What does it mean of being political?
 How important is it to build political awareness?

-Mahatma Gandhi once described the Seven Social Sins as:
+Mahatma Gandhi once described the Seven Social Sins as: "Wealth without work.
-"
-   Wealth without work.
 Pleasure without conscience.
 Knowledge without character.
 Commerce without morality.
-   Science without humanity.
-   Worship without sacrifice.
+Science without humanity Worship without sacrifice.
+Politics without principle."
-   Politics without principle.
-"
 My understanding is before talking about any politics, it is essential to construct a set of principles to define and picture yourself politically.
 If there is no principle set in your mind, there is nothing you can depend on to give your political opinions.
 As an immigrant, I used to define myself as a non-political person because I tended to see a lot of the grey middle ground in politics and I ended up getting lost in the confusing wordings from the political news.
 However, I gradually learned that politics is a more complex topic, and it's not just about government and policies, but instead, almost everything in daily life can be turned into political discussions, and it's nearly impossible to avoid being political.
 Indeed, being politically ignorant is also a form of being political, which you just choose to give up your civil rights and be led by others -- this is not what I want.
 I'd love to share my opinions on controversial issues to come up with better options, but the dilemma that I realized later on to raise my political awareness is the lack of fundamental knowledge about politics.
 Luckily, political awareness is not innate and it can be developed through practice.

 ### A Long Path I Took to Raise Political Awareness